 I’m not aware of any alleged virus that has been directly isolated from a human or any other animal.
 The virologists seemed to give up on trying to isolate viruses from diseased tissue in the 1950s and in the modern era they focus almost exclusively on indirect molecular detection techniques.
 Rather than actually truly isolating alleged disease causing viruses, they changed the definition of the word ‘isolation’ – see “But this paper shows the virus isolated doesn’t it?” for some examples.

 The definition of a virus is a tiny particle consisting of proteinaceous coat within which is its genome (DNA or RNA).
-It needs to be able to infect and replicate inside a host organism, causing disease.
-However, it has never been demonstrated that any of these observed particles in their purified state are able to infect or cause disease in organisms such as humans.
+It is said to be an intracellular parasite that can infect and replicate inside a host organism, causing disease.
+However, it has never been demonstrated that any such particles have these properties.
 This brings into question the whole theory of “viruses” as the cause of disease and is discussed in more detail in Virus Mania.

 Medical interventions should be an individual’s choice after they are fully informed of the real risks and benefits.
 Like many people who have dedicated time to researching vaccines, there is no current vaccine that I would allow to be injected into myself or my children.
 This was not a decision I made overnight and resulted from years of studying the literature as well as co-authoring Virus Mania.
 I am not “anti-vaccination” in the sense that I don’t wish to tell other people what to do with their bodies.
 I’m always happy to consider new evidence, but for me personally, I don’t believe any current vaccine can provide health benefits for myself or my loved ones.